fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 5. **Collect consent and confirm the plan**
     Obtain OTP consent from the investor and confirm the plan using [FPDocs, Update MF Purchase Plan](https://fintechprimitives.com/docs/api/#update-a-purchase-plan).

-    Consent must be updated against `mf_purchase_plan` and the plan state should be marked as `confirmed`.
+    Consent must be [FPDocs, updated](https://fintechprimitives.com/docs/api/#update-a-purchase-plan) against `mf_purchase_plan` and the plan state should be marked as `confirmed`.
 When the Purchase Plan is `confirmed`, it will be submitted to the gateway; the order is marked as `submitted` and then moved to `active` state automatically.

     > **Note:** Please ensure that an `APPROVED` mandate is added as `payment_source` to the Plan before it is `confirmed`.